brendanhasz/brendanhasz.github.io/_posts/2018-12-03-tfp-regression.md

 ![svg](/assets/img/tfp-regression/output_37_2.svg)

-We can also take the mean of each posterior predictive distribution, and compute the residuals (difference between the mean of each held-out datapoint's true $y$ value and the mean of that datapoint's posterior predictive distribution).
+We can also take the mean of each posterior predictive distribution, and compute the residuals (difference between the mean of each held-out datapoint's true \\( y \\) value and the mean of that datapoint's posterior predictive distribution).

 ```python